goodmase/django-bitfield-manager/example/README.md

 3. Make and apply migrations

-		python manage.py makemigrations
+		python manage.py makemigrations example

 		python manage.py migrate

+4. Create super user

+		python manage.py createsuperuser

-4. Run the server
+5. Run the server

 		python manage.py runserver

-5. Access from the browser at `http://127.0.0.1:8000`
+6. Access from the browser at `http://127.0.0.1:8000/admin/`

+7. Add/Remove models and see how the status of the Person model changes.